Fellowships and Prizes

 membership.
 The list of fellows may be found here.
 The next link provides the rules for the

 governance of Fellowships.
-Nominations for fellows to be inducted in 2016 are now open.
+Nominations for fellows to be inducted in 2019 will open in 2018.
 Information on eligibility, selection criteria, and how to prepare a nomination may be found here.
-Completed nominations should be sent (electronically if at all possible) to Prof. Robert M. Wald, firstname.lastname@example.org.
+When completed, nominations should be sent (electronically if at all possible) to the chair of the selection committee (to be announced when nominations open).

 The Society awards a number of prizes, and also administers the